 Because I felt so much better once I started the IVs, all my thyroid-related stress melted away.
 I didn’t even think about it for the rest of the pregnancy.
 It felt awesome to leave that all behind me.

 Aside from the iron debacle, I had three other struggles – restless legs, hip pain, and an almost-autoimmune-flare.

 I *thought* I knew what restless legs syndrome was.
 For years, I had aches and pains in my legs that only went away once I started walking or moving around.
-And while I felt restless because of that, I don’t think I quite grasped the intensity of what restless legs actually means.
+While I felt restless because of that, I don’t think I quite grasped the intensity of what restless legs actually means.